-Maritime law is a body of domestic and international laws and treaties concerning ocean fisheries and navigable territorial and international waters.
-These laws govern the conduct of sailors and passengers and regulate ships, commerce, navigation, shipping, and goods.
+Maritime law is a body of domestic and international laws and treaties concerning navigable territorial, international waters and ocean fisheries.
+These laws govern the conduct of navy and private sailors and passengers and regulate ships, commerce, navigation, shipping, and goods.

 Maritime law, also known as admiralty law, covers a number of land-based activities related to maritime activities, such as marinas and docks.

-Maritime lawyers essentially perform the same civil litigation and criminal defense services other lawyers do except that the legal issues they handle regard in some manner navigable waterways, canals, the seas and oceans, cargos, commercial vessels, pleasure and recreational craft, barges, offshore oil and gas rigs, and so on.
+Maritime lawyers essentially perform the same civil litigation and criminal defense services other lawyers handle.
+You don't have to be a navy officer to contact a maritime lawyer.
+The legal issues they handle relate to navigable waterways, canals, the seas and oceans, cargo, commercial vessels, pleasure and recreational craft, barges, offshore oil and gas rigs, and so on.

 Generally, a maritime attorney handles statutory laws and procedural rules.
 These include vessel collisions, civil wrongs (called torts) committed at sea or of an industrial nature, including workman’s compensation under the Longshore and Harbor Worker’s Compensation Act.